erictleung/ml-final-proj/README.md

 ## Questions Asked (Draft)

 - Putting the data together, can we distinguish between white and red wine?
-- Can we predict wine quality based on the input variables?
+- Can we predict perceived wine quality based on the input variables?
 - Are there any variables that contain redundant information?
 (In other words, are there any correlative variables?)
-- What variables are most important in predicting wine quality?
+- What variables are most important in predicting perceived wine quality?

 ## Repository Structure